 There are remote, deserted beaches around Máncora that are superior to the town beach; ask your hotel to arrange a taxi or give you directions by bus and foot, but be prepared to walk several kilometers.

 The snorkeling and diving aren't great here, but an afternoon excursion can be fun.
 Snorkeling tours (S80) take you out to swim with sea turtles along the pier of a small fishing village called El Ñuro, 23km south of Máncora at the end of Los Organos beach.
 Most of the diving is done from nearby petroleum platforms, with dives to depths of around 70m.
 Expect limited visibility and schools of fish and octopus.

 Surfing & Kitesurfing

 About 11km east of town, up the wooded Fernández valley, a natural hot spring has bubbling water and powder-fine mud – perfect for a face pack.
 The slightly sulfurous water and mud is said to have curative properties.
-The hot spring can be reached by mototaxi (S50 including waiting time).
+The hot spring can be reached by mototaxi (S60, including waiting time).

-To see some of the interior of this desert coast, hire a pickup (around S75, including waiting time) to take you up the Fernández Valley, past the mud baths and on until the road ends (about 1½ hours).
-Continue for two hours on foot through mixed woodlands with unique birdlife to reach Los Pilares, which has pools ideal for swimming.
-You can also visit these areas as part of a tour.
+To see some of the interior of this desert coast, hire a vehicle (around S100 to S150, including waiting time) to take you up the Fernández valley, past the mud baths and on until the road ends (about an hour) at the hamlet of Fernández.